jlcarr/LeetCode/README.md

 - **Memory**: 15 MB
 - **Solution**: Recursively search the tree, checking "is same tree" on each node.
 A more optimal approach would be to convert to a Merkle tree for instant checking.

+### Problem 632
+- **Name**: Smallest Range Covering Elements from K Lists
+- **Runtime**: 363 ms
+- **Memory**: 21.4 MB
+- **Solution**: Left and right pointers to make a sliding window.
+Keep one large sorted list keeping track of which original lists each came from.
+Start by "casting out" the right pointer until a valid pointer is found, then "real in" the left pointer, updating the solution while it remains valid.

 ### Problem 647
 - **Name**: Palindromic Substrings
 - **Runtime**: 2333 ms